cinnamonwolfy/pl-ert/README.md

 Currently, there is no proper build system.
 While I work on a proper build system, you can use the `./compile.sh` script in the root of the directory.
-It does the bare minimum, and it will build it with debug symbols by default.
+It compiles in 64-bit mode and with debug symbols by default

 # Contributions